icinganalysis/icinganalysis.github.io/content/The Icing Problem.md

 Here, it will be presented in its entirety.
 A few of the figures are not very clear, and clearer versions are included, where applicable.

-Not included here is the ["Selected Bibilography of NACA-NASA Aircraft Icing Publications"]({filename}/The Historical Selected Bibliography of NACA-NASA Icing Publications.md), which was first presented in 1969, and is appended after the reprinted "The Icing Problem" in NASA-TM-81651 [^1].
+Not included herein is the ["Selected Bibilography of NACA-NASA Aircraft Icing Publications"]({filename}/The Historical Selected Bibliography of NACA-NASA Icing Publications.md), which was first presented in 1969, and is appended after the reprinted "The Icing Problem" in NASA-TM-81651 [^1].